 A PhD in mechanical engineering might not be necessary to work on a regular basis as an engineer; a master’s might be adequate for getting such a position, and after enough time, your experience will in all likelihood outweigh your education, anyway.
-So determining whether or not the PhD in mechanical engineering is worth the effort is an important first step in determining whether to get a mechanical engineering degree, and what kind of mechanical engineering degree to get.
+So determining whether or not the PhD is worth the effort is an important first step in determining whether to get a degree, and what kind of degree to get.

 A Master of Engineering or equivalent degree is often the extent of postgraduate education that an individual interested in entering into the practice of mechanical engineering would need.

 It’s also often worthwhile for those interested in a PhD in mechanical engineering to determine whether or not an online engineering degree makes sense for them.

 Requirements of a Mechanical Engineering Degree

 Obtaining a PhD in mechanical engineering will require you to take courses in and have knowledge of a wide range of subjects, including fluid mechanics and dynamics, hydraulics, pneumatics, mechanism design, and drafting using CAD and CAM.

 Students working towards these degrees will need to have a significant knowledge of mathematics, as well as physics, as many mathematic formulae will be required.
 Calculus, differential equations, and differential geometry are all examples of the important mathematic subjects which a student pursuing a mechanical engineering PhD would need to know.